WDI-SEA/react-development-course-materials/06-Applied Practice/05-idea-board-code-along.md

 Work with your classmates to:
 - Write three user stories.
 - Sketch two wireframes.
 - Illustrate what your data model might look like.
 Think about the API routes you'll need.
 What components do you think you'll need?
-What routes do you need to make available to the React app?
+What routes should be available to the React app?

 <aside class="notes">